oobecomau/desktop.gov.au/docs/blueprint/client-devices.md

 Intune provides ability to configure iOS configuration settings for securing, configuring and applications on iOS devices.
 These configurations are managed via Mobile Device Management (MDM) as an Intune policy.
 MDM allows the organisation to deploy consistent configuration on enrolled iOS devices.

 MDM provides the capability to configure iOS devices.
-These devices must be configured to meet ACSC iOS Secure Hardening guide to ensure the device can access and store the Agencies data.
+These devices must be configured to meet ACSC iOS Secure Hardening guide to ensure the device can access and store the organisations data.
 These configurations can be categories as:

 - Security – Ensure device has up to date and secure authentication policies and encryption devices that meets ACSC Secure iOS guide.
-- Branding – The Agencies branding for lock screen, wallpapers, and reporting if the device is lost can be configured.
+- Branding – The organisations branding for lock screen, wallpapers, and reporting if the device is lost can be configured.
 - Device features – Configures device features, for example, AirDrop and Bluetooth pairing, within iOS devices.

 Using Intune together with Apple Business Manager provides the ability to restrict applications deployed to iOS devices.
 They improve the user experience during the onboarding process and remove the requirement for an Apple ID and the public Apple App Store.
 When restricting application deployments, the App Store is blocked and all application management is completed through the Intune Company Portal.
 All applications must be licenced within Apple Business Manager and use device based licensing.

-Securing iOS devices Design Decisions for all agencies and implementation types.
+Securing iOS devices Design Decisions for all organisations and implementation types.

 Decision Point | Design Decision | Justification
 --- | --- | ---